 Instructions for Financial Report Form for Nonpublic Schools

-These instructions are for the School Nutrition Programs (SNPs) - Financial Report Form for Nonpublic Schools (Excel spreadsheet) which is available on the Minnesota Department of Education Website.
+These instructions are for the School Nutrition Programs (SNPs) - Financial Report Form for Nonpublic Schools (Excel spreadsheet) which is available on the Minnesota Department of Education (MDE) website.
 View the SNP Financial Report Form for Nonpublic Schools.

 (If a ledger or separate checking account is used to record food service revenues and expenses, skip to section below on Annual Review of Net Cash Resources.)